 The role of software in the implementation of IBCS

-On June 8th, Zebra BI passed the IBCS certification process, becoming the first "IBCS certified charts + tables" software.
+On June 8th 2015, Zebra BI passed the IBCS certification process, becoming the first "IBCS certified charts + tables" software.

-Standardization of business communication leads to improved decision-making which ultimately leads to better financial results of your company.
+Standardization of business communication leads to improved decision-making which ultimately leads to better financial results for your company.
+When will YOU start?

 Watch video recording & Get follow-along PBIX example